jingyi-cui/jingyi-cui.github.io/content/_index.md

 </figure>

 Welcome!
-I’m a 5th-year Economics PhD candidate at Yale University.
+I’m a rising 6th-year Economics PhD candidate at Yale University.

 My main field of interest is industrial organization, with a focus on online labor markets.

-My CV is available [here](/resume.pdf).
+My CV is available [here](/Jingyi_Cui_CV_202506.pdf).

 My name is pronounced jing-ee ts-way.